jbhayback/segregation_models/README.md

 ### CLI/Terminal
 Prerequisites:
-1. Your testing environment should install depencies and libraries first.
+1. Your testing environment should install dependencies and libraries first.
 Above all, Python 3 and up (preferably **3.7**) has already been installed. *All the packages that is needed to be installed is in **requirements.txt***
 2. Package installation:
    - Windows : **`python3 -m pip3 install --default-timeout=100 -r requirements.txt`**
    - Linux/Ubuntu : *Given pip3 is installed prior* : **`pip3 install --default-timeout=100 -r requirements.txt`**